Binomial theorem: History

 An explicit statement of the binomial theorem appears in al-Samawʾal's al-Bāhir (12th century), there credited to al-Karajī.
 Al-Samawʾal algebraically expanded the square, cube, and fourth power of a binomial, each in terms of the previous power, and noted that similar proofs could be provided for higher powers, an early form of mathematical induction.
 He then provided al-Karajī's table of binomial coefficients (Pascal's triangle turned on its side) up to $n = 12$ and a rule for generating them equivalent to the recurrence relation $\textstyle \binom{n}{k} = \binom{n-1}{k-1} + \binom{n-1}{k}$.
 The Persian poet and mathematician Omar Khayyam was probably familiar with the formula to higher orders, although many of his mathematical works are lost.
 The binomial expansions of small degrees were known in the 13th century mathematical works of Yang Hui and also Chu Shih-Chieh.
 Yang Hui attributes the method to a much earlier 11th century text of Jia Xian, although those writings are now also lost.

 In Europe, descriptions of the construction of Pascal's triangle can be found as early as Jordanus de Nemore's De arithmetica (13th century).
 In 1544, Michael Stifel introduced the term "binomial coefficient" and showed how to use them to express $(1+x)^n$ in terms of $(1+x)^{n-1}$, via "Pascal's triangle".
-Other 16th century mathematicians including Niccolò Fontana Tartaglia and Simon Stevin also knew of it.
+Other 16th-century mathematicians, including Niccolò Fontana Tartaglia and Simon Stevin, also knew of it.
 17th-century mathematician Blaise Pascal studied the eponymous triangle comprehensively in his Traité du triangle arithmétique.

-The development of the binomial theorem for positive integer exponents is attributed to Al-Kashi by the year 1427.
-The first proper proof of the binomial theorem for positive integral index was given by Pascal.
+Persian mathematician Jamshid al-Kashi's Key to Arithmetic (1427), building on the work of 13th century Persian mathematician Nasir al-Din al-Tusi, contains a table of binomial coefficients up to the 9th power, along with two rules used to construct them, $\textstyle \binom{n}{k} = \binom{n-1}{k-1} + \binom{n-1}{k}$ and $\textstyle \binom{n}{k} = \frac{n(n-1)\cdots(n-k+1)}{k(k-1)\cdots 1}$.
+In Europe, Henry Briggs (1561–1630) is recognized as the first to explicitly record both formulas, although evidence suggests Cardano may have independently known the results around 1570.
+The second formula was rigorously proven by Pascal in 1654 through the use of complete induction.
 By the early 17th century, some specific cases of the generalized binomial theorem, such as for $n=\tfrac{1}{2}$, can be found in the work of Henry Briggs' Arithmetica Logarithmica (1624).
-Isaac Newton is generally credited with discovering the generalized binomial theorem, valid for any real exponent, in 1665, inspired by the work of John Wallis's Arithmetic Infinitorum and his method of interpolation.
+Isaac Newton discovered the generalized binomial theorem, valid for any real exponent, in 1664-5, inspired by the work of John Wallis's Arithmetic Infinitorum and his method of interpolation.
 A logarithmic version of the theorem for fractional exponents was discovered independently by James Gregory who wrote down his formula in 1670.